 Free Tuition and Living Expenses —

 Students admitted to the Ph.D. program receive paid tuition and financial support to cover living expenses for the duration of study, as long as they remain in good academic standing.

 Ph.D. students are eligible to apply for the following fellowships:

 See Ph.D.
-Curriculum for a complete list of required and elective courses for the Ph.D. in Pharmacology & Toxicology.
+Course Offerings for a complete list of required and elective courses for the Ph.D. in Pharmacology & Toxicology.